lewiswolf/personal-latex-template/readme.md

 \end{appendix}
 ```

 The bibliography and `.bib` files should be configured as follows.
 I'm a big fan of the APA citation style, so to cite something use `\citep{}` for a parenthetical citation or `\citet{}` for a text-style citation.
+You can also use `\bibentry{}` to print a full reference in the text body.

 ```latex
 \bibliography{